Call For Proposals

 • The abstract must clearly state the objectives, methods, results, and conclusions of the research or practice presented.

-• The proposal must be one half-page long (1000 words max)
+• The proposal must be 1000 words maximum not more than that.

 • Electronic format is the only way in which Proposals/Abstracts may be submitted for this conference.